-Here we look at the best learning management system solutions on the market, including what to look for and the leading providers.
+Here we look at options for the best learning management system in the UK, including what to look for and the leading providers in the market.
 We profile and review top LMS software for delivering great e-learning across various sectors and for a range of training needs.

 What can a learning management system do?